 Project Objective: To make a significant impact to the future of Entertainment Management Complex, the operators of Campanelli Stadium, home of the Brockton Rox, and The Shaw's Center, a 15,000-square-foot function facility adjacent to the stadium.
 The MBA cohort set out to identify areas of growth outside of the baseball season; Deliverables: MBA students provided a comprehensive review of the industry environment which included an analysis of competition, a strategic marketing plan, a sustainable budget, and an assessment of suggested operational processes with a focus on cost control and financial reporting - a 300-page manuscript with in-depth recommendations for consideration.

 Project Objective: To gain awareness for the Cisco brands outside of Nantucket and the New England area, and to research new locations for expansion; Client Deliverables: The MBA cohort highlighted their recommendations from their 300-page manuscript.
 The cohort reviewed best practices in the craft brewery industry regarding operations, marketing, human resources and finance.
 The Cohort then considered new and innovative marketing ideas to help strengthen Cisco's brand awareness.
-Importantly, the team conducted research for expansion, exploring possible locations that would accomodate and capture the Cisco "vibe".
+Importantly, the team conducted research for expansion, exploring possible locations that would accommodate and capture the Cisco "vibe".

 Project Objective: To build a framework for a three-year business development plan and strategy, including an architecture of tactics to drive sales and increase market share; Client Deliverables: The MBA cohort provided a presentation and manuscript detailing recommendations for inspiring and influencing Reebok's key consumer groups.
 With a focus on relaunching the company's redesigned delta logo, the team identified the largest opportunities that will have the highest return on investment.